NovationScripts/Multimillionaire/README.md

 For example, later on, theoretically, we could increase the payout at the finish line and/or extend the duration, but that doesn't mean we will do it.
 It's just a backup option to have the ability to make adjustments in the future.

+Since the game will be based on tokens, we don’t need to account for network fees in the calculations.
+Therefore, we can recalculate, and for this, we only need to divide the final amount by 1.09 or multiply it by 0.91 for 99 iterations to get the required deposit amounts.
+However, we need to know which numerical system to use in order to get more accurate fractional amounts.

 **We enjoy doing what we love, and we have a talent for it**.